 - Most Recent Cadence - Next Step Due Date: date field

-- Most Recent Cadence - Next Step Name: number field
+- Most Recent Cadence - Next Step Name: text field

 After your field mapping is complete, these fields will update when: